 With more than 45 faculty members, the school recruits leading nurse educators, researchers, and practitioners from around the world.
 We have an outstanding group of faculty, many of whom are Certified Nurse Educators who have received funded research and are published extensively.
 Faculty openings are listed on the HigherEdJobs website.

-Undergraduate students admitted to our program demonstrate strong academic ability and score well on the HESI-A2 exam.
+Undergraduate students admitted to our program demonstrate strong academic ability.
 Our post-graduate students hail from across the country, many of whom are nurse leaders in their practices and communities.

 The school's unique trimester system allows students to complete the program in just 16 months.
 With a clinical instructor/student ratio at 8:1, the school typically admits 48 students per trimester into the undergraduate program.